isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-20-post-Publication of Singapore's Risk Assessments and National Strategies.md

 Notwithstanding, under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations 2019, <strong>PSMDs are required to conduct customer due diligence on the person before entering into the transaction if the payment in DPTs exceeds S$20,000</strong>.
-On the whole, threats raised in international reports and observed by law enforcement agencies and the industry have also not revealed a nexus between virtual assets and PSMDs.</p>
+On the whole, threats raised in international reports and observed by law enforcement agencies and the industry have also <u>not</u> revealed a nexus between virtual assets and PSMDs.</p>
 <h5><strong>What Can You Do?</strong></h5>
 <p>8 Regulated Dealers should take into account the relevant ML/TF/PF risks
-and threats identified within Singapore’s risk assessments (including the above risk assessments and the updated ML and TF National Risk Assessments published on 20 June 2024 and 1 July 2024 respectively) to identify, assess and understand ML/TF/PF risks, and assess the effectiveness of your AML/CFT/CPF controls and ongoing monitoring of customers and transactions.
+and threats identified within Singapore’s risk assessments (including the above risk assessments and the <u>updated</u> ML and TF National Risk Assessments published on 20 June 2024 and 1 July 2024 respectively) to identify, assess and understand ML/TF/PF risks, and assess the effectiveness of your AML/CFT/CPF controls and ongoing monitoring of customers and transactions.
 As a regulated